Developing a Supervision Plan for Productive and Positive Mentorship

 Explain how supervision adds to your professional growth and development.

-Explain how you used this week’s readings and resources to inform your plan.
+Explain how you used this weeks readings and resources to inform your plan.

 Include at least three (3) specific items in your plan